Everett464/webpack.js.org/content/configuration/externals.md

 T> __consumer__ here is any end user application that includes the library that you have bundled using webpack.

-Your bundle which has external dependencies can be used in various module contexts mainly [CommonJS, AMD, global and ES2015 modules](/concepts/modules).
-The external library may be available in any of the above form but under different variables.
+Your bundle which has external dependencies can be used in various module contexts — mainly [CommonJS, AMD, global and ES2015 modules](/concepts/modules).
+The external library may be available in any of the above forms but under different namespaces.

-`externals` supports the following module contexts
+`externals` supports the following module contexts:

   * __global__ - An external library can be available as a global variable.
 The consumer can achieve this by including the external library in a script tag.
 This is the default setting for externals.
   * __commonjs__ -  The consumer application may be using a CommonJS module system and hence the external library should be available as a CommonJS module.
-  * __amd__ - Similar to the above line but using AMD module system.
+  * __amd__ - Similar to `commonjs` but using AMD module system.

-`externals` accepts various syntax and interprets them in different manners.
+`externals` can be specified in one of the following forms:

 ### string